SophieAu/imperial-splendour-site/data/content/posts/2020-06-01-glorious-first-of-june-developers-blog.md

 date: 2020-06-01T10:27:06.554Z
 author:
   - QHH
-excerpt: Today is the 224th anniversary of the Glorious First of June.
+excerpt: Today is the 226th anniversary of the Glorious First of June.
 Is there any better day to present the British Naval officers?
 ---
+Today is the **226th anniversary of the Glorious First of June**.
+Is there any better day to present the British Naval officers?

 Here they are, long-awaited British Naval officers in the 1787 uniform regulation uniforms:

 ![British Naval Officers](../_img/gb-see-officers.png "British Naval Officers")